Global hyperbolicity in higher signatures: Introduction

 \section{Introduction}

-The study of Lorentzian geometry on smooth manifolds often takes place through the study the timelike paths, given that a Lorentzian manifold $M$ has a suitable notion of causality.
+The study of Lorentzian geometry on smooth manifolds often takes place through the study the causal paths, given that a Lorentzian manifold $M$ has a suitable notion of causality.
 The strongest notion of causality one may ask is that $M$ is \emph{globally hyperbolic}.
-A relevant characterization is the existence of a smooth map $T : M \rightarrow \R$ such that for each inextendible causal path $c : I \rightarrow M$, the map $T \circ c$ is a bijection from $I$ to $\R$.
-Such a map is called a \emph{Cauchy time function}.

-\begin{rem} It is standard to extend the notion of causality to continuous paths by considering their local structure.
-This gives us more flexibility, allowing us in particular to construct limits of paths, see \cite{largescalestructure}, lemma 6.2.1. \end{rem}

-In \cite{Gerochsplittingtheorem}, Geroch showed for a strongly causal Lorentzian manifold $M$ the equivalence between global hyperbolicity and the compactness of the causal diamonds defined as the set of points both in the future of a point $x$ and in the past of another point $y$.
-This compactness implies the existence of a length maximizing causal geodesic between any two causally related points by maximizing the length functionnal, see \cite{largescalestructure}, section 6.7.
-More precisely :

-\begin{prop} Assume $M$ is a globally hyperbolic Lorentzian manifold and let $x,y$ be two points in $M$ which are the endpoints of at least one future oriented causal path.
-Then there exists a geodesic $\gamma$ from $x$ to $y$ such that for any future oriented path $c$ from $x$ to $y$, $L(\gamma) \leqslant L(c)$ where
+When $M$ is strongly causal, it was shown by Geroch in \cite{Gerochsplittingtheorem} that being globally hyperbolic can be defined by three equivalent definition.
+The first one is the existence of a \emph{Cauchy surface}, a subset of $M$ through which every inextendible causal path passes exactly once.
+The second one is the existence of a \emph{Cauchy time function}, a continuous map from $M$ to $\R$ which restricts into a bijection on any inextendible causal path.
+The third one is the compactness of the set of causal paths between any two points up to reparametrization.